Flash Flood Watch issued for Crawford, Richland by NWS - NewsBreak

 Flash Flood Watch issued for Crawford, Richland by NWS

-Effective: 2021-08-28 09:49:00 CDT Expires: 2021-08-28 18:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Crawford; Richland FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 6 PM CDT THIS EVENING The Flash Flood Watch continues for * Portions of Iowa and southwest Wisconsin, including the following areas, in Iowa, Allamakee, Chickasaw, Clayton, Fayette, Floyd, Howard, Mitchell and Winneshiek.
-In southwest Wisconsin, Crawford and Richland. * Until 6 PM CDT this evening. * Another area of showers and storms is moving into northeast Iowa that could make flooding problems worse. * Water will remain high that could lead to major river flooding and road closures.alerts.weather.gov
+Effective: 2021-08-28 07:09:00 CDT Expires: 2021-08-28 18:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Crawford; Richland FLASH FLOOD WATCH NOW IN EFFECT UNTIL 6 PM CDT THIS EVENING The Flash Flood Watch is now in effect for * A portion of southwest Wisconsin, including the following areas, Crawford and Richland. * Until 6 PM CDT this evening. * Additional thunderstorms are expected at times today.
+Heavy rainfall from these storms, along with saturated soils from recent rain, will cause conditions favorable for flash flooding.alerts.weather.gov

 Comments / 0